Acadia Divinity College: Acadia Centre for Baptist and Anabaptist Studies (ACBAS)

 Established by Acadia Divinity College in cooperation with the Vaughan Memorial Library of Acadia University in April 1991, encourages and facilitates studies in the fields of Baptist and Anabaptist history and thought, especially in the Atlantic region of Canada.

 Charles J. Taylor Centre for Chaplaincy and Spiritual Care

-Fosters and promotes clinical and theological excellence in the area of Pastoral Care through personal growth, the building of professional capacities and rigorous theological reflection.
 The Taylor Centre trains and prepares men and women for pastoral ministry in specialized forms, including hospital chaplaincy, military chaplaincy, prison chaplaincy, and a variety of other caring professions, for which care for the Spirit is of primary importance.

 Andrew D. MacRae Centre for Christian Faith and Culture

-Provides a forum for helping students and the wider church engage with people and issues in meaningful, thoughtful, relevant, and transformative ways - by collecting and distributing resources, offering courses and programs, and as a research hub.
+Provides a forum for helping students and the wider church engage with people and issues, and as a research hub.

 Teaching sites

 Wolfville, Nova Scotia

 Students can complete any bachelor's, master's, or doctoral degree or program part-time or full-time at ADC's main teaching site located on the campus of Acadia University in Wolfville.
 All courses required for all degrees are offered on a rotating basis over a two- or three-year period in a variety of teaching formats including once weekly, intensive weeks, and on weekends.
 All courses are taught in a hybrid formatting allowing students to attend classes from anywhere in the world.